Model Combination in Risk Sharing under Ambiguity

 Between loss events, the paths of $Z^*$ are exponentially decreasing over time according to the function $e^{- \eta \lambda t}$.
 When a jump arrives in the process $M_t$, the path is multiplied by $1+\eta$, leading to an upward jump. $X^*$ remains linear in the auxiliary process, depending negatively on $Z^*$.
 The jumps in $X^*$ are driven entirely by the jumps in $Z^*$, and are always downwards.

 We also compute the expectation, variance, and covariance of the processes $X^*$ and $Z^*$ under both the optimal measure $\Q^*$ and the (single) reference model $\P$.
-The results follow directly from \cref{prop:XZ1d}, using the moment-generating function of the Poisson distribution.
+The results follow directly from \zcref{prop:XZ1d}, using the moment-generating function of the Poisson distribution.

 \begin{corollary} For $t \in (0,T]$,

 \end{corollary}